Kew, New South Wales

-a pub, a post office, a small police station, a motel, a roadhouse and a general store.
+a pub, a post office, a motel, a roadhouse, and a general store.
 Traffic congestion along this stretch of the highway led to the construction of a new dual carriageway bypass of Kew to the east of the township as part of a highway upgrade from Coopernook to Herons Creek.
 Construction commenced in November 2007 and was completed in December 2009.

 The largest school in the district, Camden Haven High School, is located 2 km east of Kew on Ocean Drive.

 Kew is home to the Big Axe.

-Kew Country Club is both a bowling and golf club and is located 100 metres west of the Pacific Highway traffic lights.
+Kew Country Club is both a bowling and golf club and is located 200 metres west of the roundabout where Nancy Bird Walton Drive and Ocean Drive intersect.
 The club has a lawn bowling green and two synthetic bowling greens.
 The golf course is eighteen holes with bent grass greens.
 Kew is served by several daily coaches along the Pacific Highway, and three NSW TrainLink XPT services at Kendall railway station on the North Coast Line 2 km to the west.